Benefits of a Swiss Bank Account for Americans

 Request a Consultation

 Swiss banks operate under capital requirements that exceed those imposed on U.S. and European Union banks.
 The Swiss Financial Market Supervisory Authority (FINMA) enforces conservative reserve ratios and liquidity standards.
-Swiss deposit protection covers CHF 100,000 per depositor per bank through the esisuisse program—smaller than the FDIC’s $250,000 limit, but backed by a banking system that has required far fewer interventions.
+Swiss deposit protection covers CHF 100,000 per depositor per bank through the esisuisse program—smaller than the FDIC’s $250,000 limit, but backed by a banking system that has required far fewer government interventions.

 Swiss banks denominate accounts in Swiss francs by default, though most institutions offer multi-currency accounts holding U.S. dollars, euros, British pounds, and other major currencies simultaneously.
 Few U.S. domestic banks offer comparable multi-currency functionality.